 16. Make a frog mask.
 Kids Craft Room has an easy, adorable version complete with a fly-catching tongue.

 17. Learn about being a Leapling.
-Falsified birth certificates, confused DMV clerks and double birthday celebrations—Leap Year Day has lots of first-person stories from the Feb.
-29 crowd.
+Falsified birth certificates, confused DMV clerks and double birthday celebrations — Leap Year Day has lots of first-person stories from the February 29 crowd.

 19. Work a worksheet.
-Buy yourself some quiet time with this cute printable maze of a frog trying to find some flies.
+Buy yourself some quiet time with this cute printable maze of a frog trying to find his lily pad.

 20. Go to a Leap Day event.
 Leap Year Day has a list of events happening around the country, some specific to Leaplings and others open to anyone.